Westonbirt House: Robert Stayner Holford and Mary Anne Holford

 Robert continued his work as a member of parliament until 1872 when he retired.
 He continued to collect plants for the garden at Westonbirt House and also for the arboretum.
 His son George also developed an interest in gardens and plants and assisted his father with this work.

 After Robert's retirement, the couple spent time at both Westonbirt and Dorchester House.
 In 1875 Charles Gayard, a French diplomat, visited Westonbirt and gave an account of his experience as follows.

 This morning I have lost no time.
 Sometimes Mrs Holford, sometimes Evy, took me about the house, which surpasses in magnificence any that you know.
 There is a hall, a sort of conservatory three stories high, something like the great apartments of Louis XIV.
 The most original room in the house is the one painted by Mrs Holford, in a bizarre fanciful style, something between Delacroix landscape and Rouen pottery.

 After luncheon my friends took me on a pony chaise, across the beauties of the park to the keeper's lodge.
 I saw conservatories without end, then a lake, a bit of a wild, heaps of rocks that it seems have been newly brought there.
 And the lake too is a thing of yesterday.
 The pheasants were so thick we fairly trod on them.
-At last we reached the Head-keepers's lodge, and saw a pack of thirty spaniels with legs short enough to make the rabbits dance for joy.
+At last we reached the Head-keeper's lodge, and saw a pack of thirty spaniels with legs short enough to make the rabbits dance for joy.

 The garden at Westonbirt House and the Arboretum continued to expand and in 1886 an extensive article was written about it in The Garden.
 This said that "Mr Holford's aim has been to create variety without confusion, informality and picturesqueness without losing sight of that polish in the vicinity of the mansion which must always be regarded as in accordance with correct taste."